ycpcs/cs320-spring2017/labs/lab03.md

 Again, if you are working on a lab computer, execute this command (which tells Eclipse where to find the SSH key):

     set Eclipse SSH2 home to H:\.ssh

+If you are working on your own PC, replace the above path with the path you specified when creating your SSH key.

 ## Step 2: Create a GitHub Account